Regard1ess/sub2api-ios/README.md

 # Sub2API iOS

-Native SwiftUI iOS app for the Sub2API admin console.
+Native SwiftUI iOS app for the Sub2API admin console and works on iPhones that are running iOS 16 or higher.

 ## Requirements